Zesting produces modular isotopes and explains their topological invariants: Preliminaries

-As a result when zesting framed link diagrams one may substitute the pictures of the zested cups and caps with the usual cups and caps after correcting with the necessary factors of $\frac{f(a)}{t(a,a)}$.
+As a result, when computed a zested trace one may substitute the with the original trace after correcting with the necessary scalar factors of $\frac{f(a)}{t(a,a)}$.
+We will revisit this fact in Section \ref{sec:zestinglinkdiagrams}.